ichenhe/syncthing-hook/README.md

 Please note:

 - The first element of `cmd` must be the program, which means you can't put parameters in it.
 - SyncthingHook won't wait for the command to return.
-So it also doesn't wait for the command to complete before executing the next action (triggered by next event).
+So it may execute the command (triggered by next event) while the previous one is still running.